Skip to Content

 • Dyed geodes may have a dramatic transition in color bands.

-• Colors may appear very consistent, which is not common for natural geodes.
+• Colors may appear very consistent, which is not typical for natural geodes.

-• Overall, the dyed geodes look more polished where the color is enhanced.
+• Overall, the dyed geodes look more polished and enhance the color.

-TIP: Both, natural and dyed geodes can be really expensive.
-Do you what is the real value of geodes?
+TIP: Both natural and dyed geodes can be expensive.
+Do you know what is the actual value of geodes?
 Find out more in the article below:

 The Value of Geodes: Are They Worth Anything?